 Our executive compensation program is designed to attract and retain executives who will lead our company to achieve long-term success and growth in shareholder value.
-Consistent with that goal, our executive compensation is based on company, business unit and individual performance to align the interests of our executive officers with those of our shareholders and is used to encourage our executive officers to stay with the company.
+Consistent with that goal, our executive compensation program is based on company, business unit and individual performance to align the interests of our executive officers with those of our shareholders and is used to encourage our executive officers to stay with the company.
 Our executive compensation program currently includes a mix of elements that rewards current results as well as motivates long-term performance through an appropriate balance of base pay and performance-based variable compensation.
 Our performance-based variable compensation consists of a short-term component that provides incentives relative to superior current business results as well as personal performance, and a long-term incentive plan that motivates long-term performance and aligns business objectives with the interests of our shareholders.
-During fiscal 2020, the compensation committee did not make any significant changes to its executive compensation policies or to the structure of our executive compensation program, having taken into account, among other things, the fact that the holders of approximately 95% of the shares voted at each of our last five annual meeting of shareholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in the proxy statement for that annual meeting.
+During fiscal 2021, the compensation committee did not make any significant changes to its executive compensation policies or to the structure of our executive compensation program, having taken into account, among other things, the fact that the holders of over 95% of the shares voted at each of our last five annual meeting of shareholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in the proxy statement for that annual meeting.

-The corporate performance measure for fiscal 2020 for purposes of both the non-equity and equity-based incentive arrangements was income before income taxes.
-Because actual performance significantly exceeded both the threshold and target performance levels, our named executive officers received payouts of 179% of the targeted payout level under the corporate performance measure of our annual non-equity incentive compensation arrangement, and earned 140% of the targeted number of restricted shares issuable in settlement of the performance-based restricted stock units granted for fiscal 2020, each as described below.
+The corporate performance measure for fiscal 2021 for purposes of both the non-equity and equity-based incentive arrangements was income before income taxes, adjusted to remove the impact of acquisitions.
+Because actual performance exceeded the maximum performance level, our named executive officers received payouts of 200% of the targeted payout level under the corporate performance measure of our annual non-equity incentive compensation arrangement, and earned 150% of the targeted number of restricted shares issuable in settlement of the performance-based restricted stock units granted for fiscal 2021, as described below.
+Both of these payouts were the maximum payouts allowed, as income before income taxes exceeded the maximum level.

-Gross profit for our Water Treatment segment was \$41.9 million for fiscal 2020, as compared to \$38.0 million for fiscal 2019.
-Gross profit for our Industrial segment was \$38.9 million for fiscal 2020, as compared to \$34.9 million for fiscal 2019.
-The Compensation Committee utilized an operational measure of business unit profitability, which includes gross profit as a component of that profitability measure, as the performance measure for the business unit performance portion of the non-equity incentive compensation arrangement.
-The actual performance against that operating measure was above target for both the Water Treatment and Industrial segments, and as a result our Vice President - Water Treatment and our Vice President - Industrial each received an above-target payout under the business unit performance measure of our annual non-equity incentive compensation arrangement.
+Operating income for our Health and Nutrition segment was \$17.2 million for fiscal 2021, as compared to \$4.8 million for fiscal 2020.
+The Compensation Committee utilized an operational measure of business unit profitability, which includes operating income as a component of that profitability measure, as the performance measure for the business unit performance portion of the non-equity incentive compensation arrangement for our Vice President - Health and Nutrition.

+The actual performance against that operating measure exceeded the maximum level for the Health and Nutrition segment, and as a result our Vice President - Health and Nutrition received a maximum payout under the business unit performance measure of our annual non-equity incentive compensation arrangement.

-Fiscal 2020 Performance-Based Compensation Performance Measure Target Performance Level Actual Performance Percentage of Targeted Non- Equity Incentive Earned Percentage of Targeted Restricted Shares Earned Corporate Objective Income before income taxes \$33,625,000 \$38,956,000 179.3% 139.6% Business Unit Objective Water Treatment Group Operational Profitability Measure \$29,640,000 \$34,178,000 176.6% n/a objective Industrial Group Operational Profitability Measure \$55,942,000 \$58,929,000 126.7% n/a
+Fiscal 2021 Performance-Based Compensation Performance Measure Target Performance Level (in thousands) Actual Performance (in thousands) Percentage of Targeted Non- Equity Incentive Earned Percentage of Targeted Restricted Shares Earned Corporate Objective Income before income taxes \$41,800 \$54,603 200.0% 150.0% Business Unit Objective Health and Nutrition Group Operational Profitability Measure \$8,427 \$19,093 200.0% n/a

-Determining Executive Compensation for Fiscal 2020
+Determining Executive Compensation for Fiscal 2021